-Great mothers know that they have to take care of themselves to be an effective carer for the children (and, these days, probably their parents too).
+When parenting in difficult times, great mothers know that they have to take care of themselves to be an effective carer for the children (and, these days, probably their parents too).
 It is not selfish to take some regular time out for yourself, even if it is just for a long bubble bath or a coffee with a friend.
 They make sure that they eat well and get enough sleep.

 Takeaway tip: looking after yourself need not cost a lot of money.
 Ten minutes of mindful meditation, a brisk walk or even a brief nap will help calm you and clear your head to say can return to your problems with a fresh viewpoint.

 We all have times in our lives when things do not go as we hoped or planned but we need to develop our own strategies for dealing with them so that we can look after ourselves, our children and our families.